Senators say U.S. must strengthen space debris monitoring | Technology

 Senators say U.S. must strengthen space debris monitoring

-"This test provides a stark reminder that the United States must strengthen its capabilities to monitor and respond to space debris," the senators wrote.
+"This test provides a stark reminder that the United States must strengthen its capabilities to monitor and respond to space debris," the senators wrote, adding the test "raises concerns about maintaining the long-term sustainability of the space environment."
+A spokeswoman for Harris declined to immediately comment, while the Commerce Department did not immediately respond for a request for comment.

+On Tuesday, NASA indefinitely postponed a spacewalk planned for Tuesday by two astronauts outside the International Space Station, citing a "debris notification" for the orbiting research laboratory.
+The letters, which were also signed by the chair of the subcommittee overseeing space issues, John Hickenlooper, and the top Republican Cynthia Lummis urged Harris to address protecting the space environment during Wednesday’s meeting of the National Space Council.
+Harris chairs the council.

+"We request that you advocate for aligning space sustainability priorities and activities across the federal government and work to develop international dialogue on norms of responsible behavior in space," the senators wrote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)